McCandless-Franklin Park Ambulance Authority

 As a patient, you have a number of rights with respect to your PHI, including:

 Right to access, copy or inspect your PHI.
 You have the right to inspect and copy most of the medical information that we collect and maintain about you.
-Requests for access to your PHI should be made in writing to our HIPAA Compliance Officer.
+Requests for access to your PHI should be made in writing to our Chief and Compliance Officer.
 In limited circumstances, we may deny you access to your medical information, and you may appeal certain types of denials.
 We have available forms to request access to your PHI, and we will provide a written response if we deny you access and let you know your appeal rights.
-If you wish to inspect and copy your medical information, you should contact Timothy Butler, our HIPAA Compliance Officer.
+If you wish to inspect and copy your medical information, you should contact Christopher M. Dell, our Chief and Compliance Officer.